 Has someone been harmed by an unsafe product?
 They can claim damages for up to 3 years after the incident.
-They should be able to prove:
+They have to prove:

 - there has been harm

-- there is a fault with the product
+- there is a fault in the product

 - the harm has occurred as a direct result of this fault